Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Related work

 \section{Related work}

-Personalized PageRank (PPR) and related diffusion vectors are widely used primitives for ranking and network analysis beyond web search (see, e.g., the survey \citep{gleich2015pagerank}).
-A foundational locality result is due to \citet{andersen2006local}, who introduced the Approximate Personalized PageRank (APPR) ``push'' procedure and showed that one can compute an $\varepsilon$-approximate PPR vector in time $\tilde{O}(1/(\alpha\varepsilon))$ independent of the graph size.
-This establishes that diffusion solutions can be computed locally and used for local graph partitioning.
+Personalized PageRank (PPR) is widely used for ranking and network analysis \citep{gleich2015pagerank}.
+A foundational locality result of \citet{andersen2006local} shows that an $\varepsilon$-approximate PPR vector can be computed in time $\tilde{O}(1/(\alpha\varepsilon))$ independent of graph size, enabling local graph partitioning.

-\textbf{Variational formulations and worst-case locality for non-accelerated methods.} The variational perspective of \citet{pmlr-v32-gleich14,fountoulakis2019variational} shows that a standard local clustering guarantee (in the spirit of APPR) can be obtained by solving an $\ell_1$-regularized PageRank objective. \citet{fountoulakis2019variational} show that proximal-gradient/ISTA iterations can be implemented locally on undirected graphs, with total work $\tilde{O}((\alpha\rho)^{-1})$ to reach a prescribed accuracy, where $\rho$ is the regularization parameter.
-This gives a worst-case, graph-size-independent work bound for non-accelerated optimization.
-What is missing is an analogous worst-case bound for accelerated proximal-gradient methods.
-A related line studies statistical and regularization-path properties of local diffusion objectives.
-For instance, \citet{ha2021statistical} develop statistical guarantees for local graph clustering and analyze properties of the $\ell_1$-regularized PageRank solution path, which is a structural tool (e.g., monotonicity along the regularization path) that we leverage when reasoning about over-regularization in our paper.
+\textbf{Variational formulations and worst-case locality for non-accelerated methods.} The variational perspective of \citet{pmlr-v32-gleich14,fountoulakis2019variational} shows that local clustering guarantees can be obtained by solving an $\ell_1$-regularized PageRank objective. \citet{fountoulakis2019variational} show that ISTA can be implemented locally with total work $\tilde{O}((\alpha\rho)^{-1})$, giving a worst-case graph-size-independent bound.
+An analogous result for standard accelerated methods, such as FISTA is an open problem.
+A related line studies statistical and path properties of these objectives; for instance, \citet{ha2021statistical} analyze the $\ell_1$-regularized PageRank solution path, which we leverage when reasoning about over-regularization.